Last Updated: 20th Nov 2023 By Finn Peacock, Chartered Electrical Engineer, Fact Checked By Ronald Brakels

 Time-of-Use (TOU) Peak Times by State

-Understanding TOU peak times is crucial when considering a solar battery.
+Understanding TOU peak times is crucial when considering if solar batteries are worth it.
 The longer and more frequent the peak pricing periods are, the more likely you are to use all your battery capacity every day to avoid them.

 State/Territory | Usual Peak Periods | Weekends |